 Another big change could take the form of 5G, which has been widely rumored for the iPhone 12.
 Kuo even says that he thinks all three models will support 5G.
 We fully expect at least one of them will, given that multiple sources have suggested as much and that a number of other phones already support 5G.

-That could well be supported by a 5nm A14 Bionic processor inside the iPhone 12 - what that means for the average consumer is an iPhone with an even longer battery life and more power than ever.
+That could well be supported by both a custom-made 5G antenna, an a 5nm A14 Bionic processor inside the iPhone 12 - what that means for the average consumer is an iPhone with an even longer battery life and more power than ever.
 That would be rather impressive, given the iPhone battery life is currently the best we've ever seen from Apple.

 The RAM could also get a boost, with analysts claiming that the iPhone 12 Pro and iPhone 12 Pro Max will have 6GB of the stuff, up from 4GB on their predecessors - though the standard iPhone 12 will apparently stick with 4GB.
 This is something we've now heard again, so it may well be true.